Local Projections vs. VARs: Lessons From Thousands of DGPs: Details on estimation procedures

 \begin{enumerate}

-\item {\bf Observed shock.} The shock $\varepsilon_{1,t}$ is ordered first in $w_t$, and we compute responses to the first innovation ($k=1$).
+\item {\bf Observed shock.} The shock $\varepsilon_{1,t}$ is ordered first in $w_t$, and we compute responses to the first innovation.

 \item {\bf IV.} We initially consider an ``internal instruments'' approach as in \citet{Ramey2011}.
-That is, we include the IV $z_t$ in the data vector $w_t$, order the IV first, and compute responses with respect to the first innovation ($k=1$).
-In essence, this approach treats the IV $z_t$ \emph{as if} it were equal to the shock (plus potential lagged variables). \citet{Plagborg2020} prove that this approach leads to consistent estimates of \emph{relative} impulse responses, even if the IV is merely a \emph{noisy} measure of the actual shock, as in our simulation DGP.
+That is, we include the IV $z_t$ in the data vector $w_t$, order the IV first, and compute responses with respect to the first innovation \citep{Plagborg2020}.
+The relative impulse response \eqref{eq:IRF_IV} is obtained by dividing by the impact response of the policy variable $i_t$.

-\item {\bf Recursive identification.} The ordering of variables in $w_t$ equals the ordering of the desired population impulse response estimand (cf. \cref{sec:dgp_estimand}), and we compute responses to the innovation of variable $i_t$ (i.e., $k$ is the index of $i_t$ in vector $w_t$).
+\item {\bf Recursive identification.} The ordering of variables in $w_t$ equals the ordering of the desired population impulse response estimand (cf. \cref{sec:dgp_estimand}), and we compute responses to the innovation of the policy instrument $i_t$.

 \end{enumerate}